Search icon

 How will the impacts of stormwater and soil erosion be managed?

-Stormwater and soil erosion will be managed and mitigated through detailed design and planning and informed by the relevant consultant reports.
+Stormwater and soil erosion will be managed and mitigated through design and planning and informed by the relevant consultant reports.

 What steps have been taken to engage with the community so far?